-- 1 Make sure you understand the basic concepts of polygon modeling, animation, and dynamics. - 2 If you have not already done so, copy the GettingStarted folder from its installation location to your projects directory.
-Then, set the GettingStarted directory as your Maya project.
-For more information, see Copying and setting the Maya project in the Getting Started with Maya guide. - 3 Select the nDynamics menu set.
-Unless otherwise noted, the directions in this chapter for making menu selections assume you've already selected the nDynamics menu set.
+- 1 Make sure you understand the basic concepts of polygon modeling, animation, and dynamics. - 2 Select the nCloth menu set.
+Unless otherwise noted, the directions in this chapter for making menu selections assume you've already selected the nCloth menu set.